vbchomp/basic-express-server/README.md

 3. Make sure to npm init and then npm i the dependencies needed for express, dotenv, jest, supertest.
 Then make sure "start": "node index.js" and "test": "jest --coverage", are in your scripts section of package.json.

 4. Write your routes, tests, etc.

+5. Set up Actions in GitHub.
+Still not sure how to do these, will update in next update on what I've researched.